Bilal201002/Agriculture_India/README.md

 crops.

 Objective :
-The aim of the analysis to fetch some useful insights from data.
+The aim of the analysis is to fetch some useful insights from data.

 for e.g-> Which state has maximum Wheat Production between 2005 to 2015?